God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

-The following is an excerpt from “Does the Universe Paint God Out of the Picture?” by Luke Baxendale.
+(*The following is an excerpt from “Does the Universe Paint God Out of the Picture?” by Luke Baxendale.
 This is part three of four in the book.
-It is best to read part two first.
+It may be helpful to read part two first.)

+But then the picture began to shift.
 Enter the realm of quantum cosmology, a daring and cutting-edge field born from the union of quantum mechanics and general relativity.
-Many naturalists are now turning to quantum cosmology, hoping that its advancements might provide naturalistic explanations for the existence of the universe.
+Many naturalists now look to quantum cosmology, hoping its breakthroughs will finally offer a naturalistic explanation for the universe’s existence.
+Suddenly, the idea that the universe could create itself seemed possible, suggesting that the existence of God was no longer a necessary explanation.

 Stephen Hawking believed so.